SherG/perpetual-elm/exampleSite/content/services/credit-repair.md

 * Items are permanently removed
 * Your credit repair representative will explain any steps that you may need to take

-We can also refer individuals who are not clients of ours to this service.
+You do not need to be a client of ours to use the credit repair service.

 To get started with credit repair, fill out our [contact form](/contact/) or book a free phone appointment with one of our funding specialists.